bfirsh/loom/README.md

 Loom does the stuff Puppet doesn't do well or at all: bootstrapping machines, giving them roles, deploying Puppet code and installing reusable Puppet modules.
 It's useful for both serverless and master/agent Puppet installations.

+It also includes some Fabric tasks for something else that's difficult with Puppet: building and uploading code for apps.

 Install
 -------